MaskiCoding/StreaMaski/README.md

 - **Language**: Python 3.8+
 - **GUI Framework**: CustomTkinter
+- **HTTP Requests**: Requests library for stream status checking
 - **Streaming Engine**: Streamlink
 - **Theme**: Rose Pine color scheme
-- **Architecture**: Event-driven with async stream management
+- **Architecture**: Event-driven with async stream management and threading
 - **Platform**: Windows 10/11 (primary), macOS, Linux (community tested)

+### 🏗️ Architecture Highlights
+- **Modular Design**: Separate classes for different functionality
+- **Event-Driven**: Callback-based system for stream events
+- **Threaded Operations**: Non-blocking UI with background stream checking
+- **Caching System**: 60-second cache for stream status to reduce API calls
+- **Error Recovery**: Graceful handling of network and stream errors

 ## 📋 System Requirements

 - **Operating System**: Windows 10/11 (recommended), macOS, Linux
+- **Python**: 3.8+ (if running from source)
 - **Memory**: 50MB RAM during operation
 - **Storage**: 25MB free space (executable + settings)
 - **Dependencies**:
   - [Streamlink](https://streamlink.github.io/) (required for streaming)
   - Video player (VLC, MPV, or system default)
+  - Internet connection for stream status checking
-- **Internet**: Stable connection for streaming
+- **Network**: Stable internet connection for streaming

 ## 🆘 Troubleshooting

+### 🚨 Common Issues

 **Stream won't start?**
-- Ensure Streamlink is installed and accessible
+- Ensure Streamlink is installed and accessible from command line
 - Check if the Twitch URL is valid and the stream is live
-- Try a different quality setting
+- Try a different quality setting (start with "best")
+- Verify your internet connection is stable

+**Status indicators not working?**
+- Check your internet connection
+- Some streams may have restricted API access
+- Status checking has a 60-second cache - wait and try again
+- Ensure the Twitch URLs are valid and properly formatted

 **Poor performance?**
 - Lower the stream quality (720p instead of 1080p)
 - Close other applications using bandwidth
 - Check your internet connection speed
+- Ensure video player is properly configured

 **Application crashes?**
-- Check if you have Python 3.8+ installed
+- Check if you have Python 3.8+ installed (source version)
 - Ensure all dependencies are properly installed
 - Check the console for error messages
+- Try running as administrator (Windows)

+### 🔧 Advanced Troubleshooting

+**Stream status shows as offline but stream is live?**
+- The stream might have just started (check again in a minute)
+- API might be temporarily unavailable
+- Try removing and re-adding the stream to Quick Swap

+**Video player doesn't open?**
+- Ensure you have a compatible video player installed (VLC recommended)
+- Check if Streamlink can access your video player
+- Try running `streamlink --version` in command prompt

 ## 🤝 Contributing